“I’m so pale.”

 During my time in high school in the late ‘00s, most girls (and some guys) held memberships at local tanning places.
 It was like a gym membership but the EXACT opposite of being healthy and taking care of yourself.
 Disturbingly, lots of gyms still have tanning beds for members to use.

 If not yearly tanning packages (like me) we at least bought a monthly package in preparation for a prom or semiformal.
-We tanned every day as an after-school ritual.
+We tanned every day as an after-school ritual without ever putting on sunscreen.
+We examined our skin on the drives home from our fake-bakes, lamenting our tans weren’t as deep as we wanted.
 I knew girls who had memberships at two different salons so they could tan twice a day.

-It’s not like we were ignorant, either.
-We heard of all the hazards of exposing naked skin to concentrated harmful rays but we didn’t care.
+We were addicted to it and it’s not like we were ignorant.
+We heard of all the hazards of exposing naked skin to concentrated, harmful rays, but we didn’t care.

 Right now I’m lucky because wrinkles are the most superficial of the effects of too much sun exposure.
-The American Academy of Dermatology states 9,500 people in the U.S. are diagnosed with skin cancer each day.
-According to the AAD, “on average, one American dies from melanoma every hour.
-In 2018, it is estimated that 9,320 deaths will be attributed to melanoma.”
+According to the American Academy of Dermatology, 9,500 people in the United States are diagnosed with skin cancer each day, and “nearly 20 Americans die from melanoma every day.”
+The academy estimates that, in 2019, 7,230 deaths “will be attributed to melanoma.”

 This is the start of a miniseries about sun protection including how to choose a sunscreen, decoding ingredients, what to do after too much sun and, if you’re interested, how to achieve a level of bronze without ever stepping in the sun.

 The first rule?
 I don’t leave my house without sunscreen.
 No matter the season, I wear it.
-And should you, too.
+And you should, too.

 Do You have tips for sun protection?
 LET ME KNOW AT GMAZUR@TIMESSHAMROCK.COM, @GMAZURTT ON TWITTER OR @MISS.GIA.M ON INSTAGRAM.